 From my experience, if you go about it in an orderly and calm fashion with a set out plan beforehand, everything will go much easier.
 If you have been experiencing the little tickle of wanting to bring home a rescue dog, do these things first.

 This may seem like a routine thing to do, but lots of people like pulling “surprises”.
 Don’t let a living creature be the thing where you say, “Surprise, honey.
 Look what I got!”
 Even if you want to surprise one member of the family, discuss it with the other members first.

 Here are some things you need to talk about:

 Why do we want to rescue a dog?
 Cute puppies grow up, and rescue dogs may still need training.
 Maybe you even decide to give a senior dog a happy home for hospice care at the end of his life.
 Make sure whatever the reason, it is understood that this is a life-long commitment.

 Where will the dog be allowed, and where won’t it be allowed?
 Beds, couches, dining room – all the rules need to be decided on before a dog comes home.

 Who will perform daily dog care tasks?
 Who is responsible for bathing?
 Who is responsible for feeding?
 Who is responsible for walking?
 If dog duties will be shared, it is best to decide how in this conversation.

-There are tons of dogs out there.
+There are many breeds to adopt, and ways to adopt a dog.
 Deciding on what you want narrows down the places you can get them from.
-Make a decision on what characteristics are a must, and stick to them at the rescue.
+Make a decision on what characteristics are a must, and stick to them at the rescue or animal shelter.